 During that time, motorcycles were all the rage among teenagers.
 In order to exploit this trend, Sears Roebuck made some larger, heavier and more “fearsome” looking bicycles for their teenage target audience.

 - Rear carrier

 - And more..

-In 1960′s, Sears introduced lightweight bicycle models to compete in the market.
+In the 1960s, Sears introduced lightweight bicycle models to compete in the market.
 Lightweight bicycles are easy to ride for every rider.
-The most popular bicycle of that time was the Spaceliner of 1960′s.
+The most popular bike of that time was the Spaceliner of the 1960s .
 These Vintage bicycles were very comfortable for females.

-If you have experienced riding one of these vintage bikes, you must have noticed that it has a wider saddle that in addition have spring underneath it.
-These are missing in latest bicycle models.
-Instead of springs underneath the saddle, these bikes were equipped with springs that are located above the wheels and on the frame, to provide suspension.
+If you have experienced riding one of these vintage bikes, you must have noticed that it has a wider saddle that has springs underneath it.
+These are missing in the latest bicycle models.
+On later models, Sears bikes had springs located above the wheels and on the frame, instead of springs underneath the saddle,

 Sears Roebuck Vintage Bicycles Price